-There are five subject areas that are tested in the COMPASS ACT test.
+There are five subject areas that are tested here.
 A brief description of each of these is given below:

 - The Reading Test: This test is used to determine if you have the reading skills that are required to succeed in a standard entry-level college course or not.

 - The Writing Skills Test:The usage and mechanics which include basic grammar, punctuations and sentence structure and rhetorical skills that include strategy, organization and style in essays are tested in this section.

 - The Writing Essay Test: This test identifies your writing ability.
 Here, you are required to respond to questions describing your position on an issue given in the prompt.

 - The Math Test:The abilities in Pre-Algebra, Algebra, College Algebra, Geometry and Trigonometry are tested in this test section.

 - English as a Second Language Test:This test identifies the abilities of non-native speakers in four different areas.

 All the questions are multiple-choice questions.
 Since the test is computer adaptive in nature, the difficulty level of the questions gets automatically adapted to your capability.
 However, all the questions are based on the concepts and knowledge that you have gained in your high school years.
 At the same time, as a unique feature of this test, there is no definite time limit for taking it.

 The educators use the test scores to determine your strengths and weaknesses.
 Based on this, courses that are appropriate for your skill level and capability are suggested to you.
 The scores of this test are released immediately and a placement message is given in the score report itself.
 This message tells you about the courses that you can register for and the process for the registration as well.

 If you score less than the cutoff score for a particular course, you have to register for remedial courses or you have to retake the test.
 Therefore, it is suggested that you prepare thoroughly for the test and get the required cutoff scores in the first attempt itself.
 This way, you would not be wasting your time or money.